 The head contains the brain and antennae; they use these to sense what is around them and what they’re eating.
 They also contain jaws that can chew up their food.

-The middle part of their body contains the thorax which is usually segmented for easy movement, and this is where they have legs that are used to grasp leaves or other food sources.
-They also have a ring around their bodies that will help them grip branches and twigs as they climb trees or bushes and hang upside down from leaves.
+The middle part of their body contains the thorax, which is usually segmented for easy movement, and this is where they have legs that are used to grasp leaves or other food sources.
+They also have a ring around their bodies to help them grip branches and twigs as they climb trees or bushes and hang upside down from leaves.

 Larvae are very tiny when they first hatch.
 Some larvae will eat constantly for about four to five weeks before pupating.
-When this time comes, they will either climb up into a tree or find some other structure to pupate on.
+When this time comes, they will climb up into a tree or find another structure to pupate on.